Romanhery/PlaiKeeb/README.md

 <h2>CAD:</h2>
-   <p>Everything is held together by using 6 M3 Bolts and heat inserts.</p>
+   <p>Everything is held together by using 6 M3 Bolts and heated inserts.</p>
    <p>It has 2 printed pieces and a plate to cover the electronics and house them.</p>
    <p>Made in Fusion 360</p>
 <p align="center">